 Katie Ross, Associate, Duncan Law Group

+Our Chicago brain injury attorneys see athletes with serious brain injuries time and time again.
 Recent news stories have placed a spotlight on the dangers, risks, and warning signs associated with concussions and related types of head injuries.
-It is now well-established that concussions – once thought of as a rite of passage for young athletes in contact sports such as football and hockey – are actually a form of "mild traumatic brain injury."
+It is now well-established that concussions – once thought of as a rite of passage for young athletes in contact sports such as football and hockey – are actually a form of “mild traumatic brain injury.”
 Medicine and science now recognize that hits to the head that were previously ignored or overlooked as minor injuries can have significant short and long-term consequences.
 Despite the increasing medical evidence that concussions have long-term effects including limitations on activities and the ability to perform at work or school, many insurance companies continue to deny the significance of concussions and refuse to compensate victims.

 Unfortunately, most of us are already familiar with concussions and traumatic brain injuries from causes far more common than being on the playing field as a professional athlete.
 Whether it’s your child who experienced a hard hit in a pee-wee league football game, a cracked helmet and dizziness after a fall from a bicycle, or a dazed feeling and headache following a car collision, more people are recognizing the signs and symptoms of concussions and traumatic brain injuries.
 With the help of their doctors, more victims of concussions are able to make timely recoveries by receiving a proper diagnosis, treatment plan, and follow-up care.

 Minor concussions are more severe than you may think